Get Started on VS Code

 and copy the contents of this file.

-Known limitations for Code support
+Known limitations for VS Code support

 - C# Debugging is not supported when running in a remote Linux Container, Code Spaces or GitPod.